Modern Slavery Act

 As part of the insurance and financial services sectors, TMK recognises that it has a responsibility to take a robust approach to counter slavery and human trafficking.

-Organisational structure and supply chains
+Organisational structure, business and supply chains

 This Statement covers Tokio Marine Kiln Group Limited (TMKGL) and all relevant subsidiaries of TMKGL that are incorporated in the UK.
 These include: Tokio Marine Kiln Insurance Limited (TMKI); Tokio Marine Kiln Syndicates Limited (TMKS); and Tokio Marine Kiln Insurance Services Limited (TMKIS).
 The Statement also covers the TMK associated entity, Tokio Marine Underwriting Limited (TMUL).